-Are you a mechanical engineer who prides yourself on building from first principles?
-We are seeking a mechanical engineer to join us in building the next generation of rack-scale, fully-integrated Oxide Cloud Computers.
-We are looking for engineers who are comfortable working on complicated designs for their entire lifecycle, from concept all the way through sustaining engineering.
+Are you a mechanical engineer who prides yourself on seeing the results of your efforts come to life on the factory floor?
+We are seeking a mechanical engineer to join us in continuing to build the next generation of rack-scale, fully-integrated Oxide Cloud Computers.
+We are looking for engineers who are comfortable working on designs for their entire lifecycle from concept all the way through sustaining engineering, and are excited by finding simple, elegant solutions to complex problems.

 As a mechanical engineer working at Oxide, you will:

-Join our small mechanical engineering team and have the opportunity to help shape the direction of our designs and processes.
+Join our small mechanical engineering team and shape the direction of our designs and processes.

-Work closely with the electrical, operations, and industrial design teams to harmonize competing product considerations such as quality, manufacturability, cost, durability, and appearance — among others!
+Work closely with the electrical, operations, and industrial design teams to harmonize competing product and test system considerations such as quality, manufacturability, cost, durability, and appearance — among others!

-Have ownership over the product from the very beginning to the very end of the product’s lifecycle.
+Have ownership over products from the very beginning to the very end of the product’s lifecycle.

 Perform DFM analyses at a product level, all the way down to a part level for both existing and future systems.